 As we discussed in the polymer lesson, there are two types of polymerization: addition (or chain) polymerization and condensation (or step) polymerization.
-In addition polymerization, a free radical attaches to a monomer.
+In addition, in polymerization, a free radical attaches to a monomer.
 This results in an unsatisfied bond on the monomer, which is free to attach to another monomer.
-This process repeats over and over again building a polymer chain.
+This process repeats over and over again, building a polymer chain.
 In condensation, two chemical groups react together.
 Typically, one of the groups has an exposed hydrogen, while the other has an exposed oxygen-hydrogen.
 When the two compounds join, a monomer is formed with an exposed oxygen-hydrogen or hydrogen and releases a water molecule, H2O.

 Polymers are synthesis by polymerization and the polymer properties are modified by the usage of additives.
 These additives are used to improve mechanical properties, processability, durability, etc. The five additive types discussed in the e-book are fillers, plasticizers, stabilizers, colorants, and flame retardants.
 Fillers are added to improve tensile strength, abrasive resistance, and toughness, as well as to reduce cost.
 Plasticizers are added to transform brittle polymers to ductile ones.
 Stabilizers are added to protect from degradation due to exposure to ultraviolet light.
 Colorants are added to provide color to the polymer.
 Flame retardants are added to eliminate or reduce the flammability of polymers.